charlesjolley/spade/packages/ivory/README.md

-# Ivory - A node/commonjs runtime
+# Ivory - A basic filesystem

-This package implements the node.js/commonjs APIs for performing local operations.
-It currently runs only from the spade CLI but it can also be adapted to run in the node.js and browser environments as well.
+Ivory is a basic filesystem API for JS.
+It is based mostly on the node.js API but internally uses a ruby binding for use with the spade runtime.

+Currently Ivory is considered unstable.
+The API can change at any time.
+In general we try to keep it close to node.js.

 ## Usage